ab51105/Test02/results/index.md

     ```
 * get bags of feature

-    At first, I get vocabulary information by loading `vocab.pkl`.
-And then we extract the features from input images and classify them into each cluster by calculate the difference between each input feature and cluster's feature.
-At the same time, we build a histogram indicating how many times each cluster was used and then normalized it.
+    By loading `vocab.pkl`, we can get vocabulary information.
+We extract the features from input images and classify them into each cluster by calculate the difference between each input feature and cluster's feature.
+Simultaneously, we build a histogram indicating how many times each cluster was used and then normalized it.
 At this point, we can get the image_feats for one image.
 And after the loop operation, we can get the whole features of input image set.

     ```
     def get_bags_of_sifts(image_paths):